New York governor sets April 28 for special election

 ALBANY, N.Y.
 (AP) - New York Gov. Andrew Cuomo on Monday set an April 28 special election to fill the congressional seat left vacant by the resignation of Republican Chris Collins, who was sentenced last month to more than two years in prison for insider trading.

+The date coincides with the state’s presidential primary.
 Voters also will fill four vacant seats in the state Legislature.

 State Republican Chairman Nicholas Langworthy had sued the Democratic governor and State Board of Elections seeking an earlier date, arguing Cuomo was moving too slowly and leaving the 700,000 Republican-leaning residents of New York’s 27th Congressional District without representation.